 You probably know what Heroin is.
 Just watch any movie.
 Hint: it’s the white powder that’s being smuggled, sometimes across borders.
 Heroin occasionally makes a special guest appearance on Border Security as well.

-Speaking of Wonder Woman, you may also be interested in Woman and Women.
+Speaking of Wonder Woman, you may also be interested in Woman and Women and Wander and Wonder.

 Princes and Princess